Autistic Adventures in Gut Repair, Diet Change, and Embracing Change

 Dr. Claudia Miller’s book about TILT (toxicant induced loss of tolerance) explains that when we’re over-exposed to certain classes of chemicals, our likelihood of having adverse reactions goes way up when our accumulation of these chemicals crosses certain critical thresholds.
 Petrochemicals (which these clothes are made from) are a likely over-exposure because of how many of them we use.

-In addition, most of ABC’s gear could be trusted to compost when it finally stopped being useful.
-However, it was designed to last.
+While most of ABC’s gear could be trusted to compost when it finally stopped being useful, it was designed to last.
 The 3 high-quality cotton turtlenecks I acquired at that store lasted me up to 20 years — recent ones from Marks’ Work Wearhouse didn’t last a year before the neck stitching began to fall apart.

-Even given that these turtlenecks are cotton and will compost (assuming the GMO pesticides in every cell of cotton don’t stymie the bacterial and fungal recyclers), what cost to the environment does a 1-year turtleneck have that a 20-year one spreads out over time?
-And what kind of impacts are the cotton GMOs having on me through my skin?
+Even given that these turtlenecks are cotton and will compost (assuming the GMO pesticides in every cell of cotton don’t stymie the bacterial and fungal recyclers for long), what cost to the environment does a 1-year turtleneck have that a 20-year one spreads out over time?
+And what kind of impacts are the cotton GMOs having on us through our skin?

 I love spending time in nature, especially wilderness.
 It is a constant thorn in my side that it’s so hard if not impossible to find outdoor gear that isn’t actually harming the environment I love… and isn’t harming me, or causing harm to others like me.